common-fate/docs-archive/docs/granted/usage/assuming-roles.md

 ## Keychain prompt

-When using Granted on MacOS you will receive a keychain access prompt similar to the one below when Granted uses cached AWS SSO credentials to assume roles.
+When using Granted on MacOS you will receive a keychain access prompt similar to the one below.
+This occurs when Granted uses cached AWS SSO credentials to assume roles.

 ![A MacOS keychain prompt which states 'assumego would like to use confidential information stored in your keychain'](/img/keychain-prompt.png)